pratikkumar15/mywebsite/content/authors/admin/_index.md

 #- Visitors
 ---

 &emsp;&emsp;I am an HHMI postdoc with <a href="https://www.janelia.org/lab/lavis-lab" target="_blank">Luke Lavis</a> (Janelia).
-I use fluorescent dyes to make reagents for cell biology, neuroscience, Photopharmacology, and imaging.
+I use fluorescent dyes to make reagents for cell biology, neuroscience, pharmacology, and imaging.
 <br>&emsp;&emsp;During my PhD with <a href="https://www.laughlinlab.com" target="_blank">Scott Laughlin</a>, I made light and enzyme-controlled cyclopropenes for bioorthogonal labeling/imaging in cellular systems.
-Before coming to the US, as an undergrad, I worked on bactericidal, cationic gemini surfactants with <a href="https://www.jncasr.ac.in/jayanta" target="_blank">Jayanta Haldar</a>.<br>&emsp;&emsp;I strongly care about effective mentoring, diversity in academia, awareness about alternative career options, and communicating my science to public.
+Before coming to the US, as an undergrad, I worked on bactericidal, cationic gemini surfactants with <a href="https://www.jncasr.ac.in/jayanta" target="_blank">Jayanta Haldar</a>.<br>&emsp;&emsp;I strongly care about effective mentoring, diversity in academia, awareness about "alternative" career options, and communicating my science to public.